 Cons:

-• The Sleep Nest Travel is slightly more expensive than other sleeping bags
+- The No products found. is slightly more expensive than other sleeping bags

 7) Slumbersafe Winter Baby Sleeping Bags